 In the pre-internet days, a friendly check-in assistant at the airport might let you choose your seat on the plane.

 Once you’ve cracked the code and accessed the airline’s helpful diagram showing available seats, how do you decide which one is best for you?
-You might be used to thinking ‘window or aisle’, but there are other factors you might want to consider, especially if you’re travelling long-haul.
+You might be used to thinking ‘window or aisle’, and the pros and cons of each option.
+But there are other factors you might want to consider, especially if you’re travelling long-haul.
 I’ve picked up a few tips since my first-ever journey on a plane, age 16 (see photo!)
 Here they are:

 1. Which section of the plane?

 Do you prefer to be at the front, middle, rear, or upstairs (if applicable)?
 This might be pre-determined by your class of travel, of course.
 In economy class you often have a wide choice.
 I’ve noticed that some airlines charge extra for reserving seats in what they call the ‘forward section’ of the plane.
 The rationale is that you have the added convenience of a quicker disembarkation when you arrive at your destination.
 However, this can also mean that you board later than almost everyone else!
 Is it worth the extra?

 2. What, or who else, is near you?

 Passengers sitting on the left side of the plane typically get more people passing by them, because the main entrance/exit door tends to be on that side, so there’s more chance of being bumped and barged if you are in an aisle seat.

 The same factor applies if you’re sitting near the toilets or the galley.
 Families with babies or young children are usually seated in the front rows of a section, where bassinets are often provided for them.
 So if you don’t want to sit near lively children or crying infants, you might be better off choosing to sit a little further back.

 3. View versus access